exercism/julia/concepts/randomness/about.md

 What this function does depends on the arguments you give it.
 There are _many_ options.

-With no arguments, it generates a float between 0 and 1.
+With no arguments, it generates a float between 0 (inclusive) and 1.
 This is a [`uniform`][uniform] distribution with all values equally likely, as discussed in the Working with Distributions section, below.

 A single integer argument generates a vector of that length.